 4. Feed the Birds

-Birds are one of nature’s pest control mechanisms – eating snails, caterpillars and cabbage white butterflies.
-Giving the gift of a bird feeder, bird food, a nest box or a bird bath will help support the UK’s bird populations and reduce the need for chemical pest control in the garden.
-These days the Royal Society for the Protection of Birds recommends feeding birds throughout the year, rather than just in the winter, so that birds have a better chance of surviving food shortages whenever they may occur.
-Bird food and feeders are readily available in shops and online, but the RSPB’s online shop offers a good selection and supports their work protecting birds and habitats throughout the UK.
+Birds, like this song thrush, are among nature’s best pest controllers – eating a range of invertebrates, such as snails and caterpillars.
+Giving the gift of a bird feeder, bird food, a nest box or bird bath will help support the UK’s bird populations and reduce the need for chemical pest control in the garden.
+These days the Royal Society for the Protection of Birds recommends feeding throughout the year, rather than just in the winter, so that birds have a better chance of surviving food shortages whenever they may occur.
+Bird food and feeders are readily available in shops and online.
+The RSPB’s online shop offers a good selection and supports their work protecting birds and habitats throughout the UK.

 5. Grow Your Own Festive Fungi

-With the Espresso Mushroom Kitchen Garden from The Espresso Mushroom Company, you can give an edible gift to be grown on the biodegradable, recycled coffee grounds of one hundred espressos.
-This small Brighton based company aims to change people’s perception of ‘waste’ and demonstrate how it can be a useful resource.
-Three gifts in one: the Oyster mushrooms are fun to grow, they can be used a couple of weeks later to lift any Christmas leftovers to another level and the process creates a high grade, mushroom-enriched soil enhancer compost.
+I used to grow mushrooms from The Espresso Mushroom Company, where you could give an edible gift to be grown on the biodegradable, recycled coffee grounds of one hundred espressos.
+Unfortunately, they no longer seem to be trading, but Abel and Cole are selling Oyster Mushroom Kits using ‘certified organic straw and wood chip instead of conventional, peat-based mushroom substrates’.
+Three gifts in one: the Oyster mushrooms are fun to grow, they can be used a couple of weeks later to lift any Christmas leftovers to another level, and the process creates a high grade, mushroom-enriched soil enhancer compost.

 6. Go Perennial